LittleMoonie/TimeManager/App.Docusaurus/content/devops/observability.md

 ## 🏗️ Current Stack

-- **Metrics & Dashboards**: The Docker Compose file (`App.Infra/docker-compose.yml`) starts Prometheus, node-exporter, cAdvisor, and Grafana.
+- **Metrics & Dashboards**: The Docker Compose file (`App.Infra/docker-compose.yml`) can start Prometheus, node-exporter, cAdvisor, and Grafana via the `monitoring` profile.
 Prometheus scrapes the container metrics exposed by these exporters; Grafana can visualise container CPU, memory, and basic host statistics using prebuilt dashboards.
 - **Logging**: The API uses Winston (`App.API/Utils/Logger.ts`) to write JSON-formatted logs to stdout/stderr.
 Docker captures these logs, and developers can inspect them with `docker compose logs api`.
 There is no centralized log store such as Loki yet.
 - **Tracing**: No distributed tracing is configured.
 Requests are inspected through logs and database audits.
 - **Alerting**: Alertmanager is not part of the Compose stack; teams handle alerts manually by monitoring Grafana dashboards or container logs.